Yeshiva: College credit

 Some yeshivas permit students to attend college.
 Often there are arrangements for the student to receive credit towards a college degree for their yeshiva studies.
 Yeshiva University in New York provides a year's worth of credit for yeshiva studies.
-Haredi institutions with similar arrangements in place include Lander College for Men, Yeshivas Ner Yisroel and Hebrew Theological College.
+Institutions with similar arrangements in place include Lander College for Men, Yeshivas Ner Yisroel and Hebrew Theological College.

 As above, some American yeshivot in fact award the degrees Bachelor of Talmudic Law (4 years cumulative study), Master of Rabbinic Studies / Master of Talmudic Law (six years), and (at Ner Yisroel) the Doctorate in Talmudic Law (10 years).

 These degrees are nationally accredited by the Association of Advanced Rabbinical and Talmudic Schools, and may then grant access to graduate programs such as law school.

+Non-Orthodox institutions, typically, require that students earn a master's degree, inherent in the Ordination program.
+The program is then often credit-based, and may require a thesis.

 For further discussion on the contemporary integration of secular education, see: